Doulas

 - Emotional support, including spoken praise and encouragement

-- Physical support, including healing touch massage, coaching you through breathing technique, walking with you, bathing you, and providing birthing balls to help you find a comfortable position
+- Physical support, including healing touch, coaching you through breathing techniques, walking with you, and providing birthing balls and other approaches to help you find a comfortable position

 Support after Labor